rinx/gitwerk/README.md

 ## Install

-It is available to download a native binary from the [latest release](https://github.com/rinx/gitwerk/releases/latest).
+It is available to download native binaries for Linux and macOS from the [latest release](https://github.com/rinx/gitwerk/releases/latest).

 ## Usage